nhh979/nhh979/README.md

 ### Hi there 👋

 ### About me:
-- 🤸‍♂️ A passionate self-taught data analyst, a hard worker and a quick learner
+- 🤸‍♂️ A passionate self-taught data analyst
 - 🤝 Looking for a summer internship

 ### How to reach me?